 2) Teaching hours

 A class can be broken up into periods of 40 minutes, 60 minutes, or 80 minutes.
 Some schools, like Gangnam public (operates outside of SMOE and EPIK) generously considers 1 teaching hour to be 40 minutes teaching and 20 minutes prep time.
 For the most part, it is exact time, so 2 hrs teaching is 3 classes of 40 minutes.
 On some shady occasions, they consider an 80 minute class as 1 hr.
-Rule of thumb, if you’re getting paid 2.0-2.4m won, don’t work more than 30 “teaching hours” period (25 is ideal).
+Rule of thumb, if you’re getting paid 2.0-2.4m won, don’t work more than 30-33 “teaching hours” (of the 40min variety) period (25 is ideal).
 You can work more if you’re paid more.
 Also, keep in mind that more teaching hours requires more prep time and if there is no time to do that during work, you will end up either giving shitty lessons or doing more work at home.

 - Overtime – Some people make a big stink about what exact rate should be paid.
 Anywhere from 15,000 to 40,000 is offered, but to me, it is not a big deal.
 The situations where you would go over your “teaching hours” quota stated above doesn’t come around that often, so it isn’t really a deal breaker.
 Getting a good contract is about picking your battles, and this one is not that important.

 - Saturday work – Did you ever go to school on Saturday?
 Was a teacher there?
 The very occasional Saturday work is part of being a teacher and personally, I am okay with it as long as it is not a surprise, and limited in time (1-3 times a year).
 Some people blow their shit about this, but if you’re expecting it, it should be okay.
 Make sure you ask how many times total this is expected and get it in writing if possible.